Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey: Taxonomy of Adversarial Attacks in RL

 \end{itemize}

-The perturbations on the two first types of elements (observation and action) require just the modification of a vector which will be fed as input of another function, so they are easy to implement in any environment.
-The perturbations on the three last types of elements (state, transition function, and next state) are more complex and require to modify the environment itself, either by being able to modify the state with an additional transition function or being able to modify the main transition function itself by incorporating the effect of the adversary action.
+The perturbations on the first two types of elements (observation and action) require just the modification of a vector that will be fed as input to another function, so they are easy to implement in any environment.
+The perturbations on the last three types of elements (state, transition function, and next state) are more complex and require modifying the environment itself, either by being able to modify the state with an additional transition function or being able to modify the main transition function itself by incorporating the effect of the adversary action.